MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/monitor-alerts.md

   - The alert will no longer show up in the alerts table.
   - **Mark as unread** if you started investigating an issue but you want to make sure you remember to continue.
   - **Adjust the policy** that matched the alert to improve future alert matches.
-  - Resolving an alert gives you the option to enter a comment and **Send feedback to the Cloud App Security team**.
+  - Resolving an alert gives you the option to enter a comment and **Send feedback to the Defender for Cloud Apps team**.

 ## Deployment of our enhanced alert monitoring and management experience

-As part of our ongoing improvements to monitoring and managing alerts, the Cloud App Security Alerts page has been improved based on your feedback.
+As part of our ongoing improvements to monitoring and managing alerts, the Defender for Cloud Apps Alerts page has been improved based on your feedback.
 In the enhanced experience, the **Resolved** and **Dismissed** statuses are replaced by the **Closed** status, and closed alerts have one of the following resolution types:

 - **True positive**: An alert on a confirmed malicious activity
 - **Benign**: An alert on a suspicious but not malicious activity, such as a penetration test or other authorized suspicious action